Zantac Cancer Risk and Recall for NDMA

 In a statement, the FDA said that some ranitidine medications, including Zantac, contain low levels of ranitidine.

-Zantac is manufactured by Apotex Corp. and is one of the most common medication for preventing and treating heartburn.
+Zantac is manufactured by Sanofi and is one of the most common medications for preventing and treating heartburn.

-Zantac has not yet been recalled by the manufacturer, and the FDA has not recommended that patients stop taking the heartburn medication.
+Zantac has been recalled by Zantac and ranitidine manufacturers by order of the FDA, and the FDA has recommended that patients stop taking the heartburn medication as well as generic equivalents containing ranitidine.

-Beyond Zantac, a voluntary recall has been issued by Sandoz, a manufacturer that makes ranitidine hydrochloride capsules.
+Beyond Zantac, a voluntary recall was previously issued by Sandoz, a manufacturer that makes ranitidine hydrochloride capsules.
 The drug maker issued the recall after contamination by the potentially cancer-causing substance was confirmed.

 Are You Taking Zantac?
 Have You Been Diagnosed with Cancer?